Indonesia and the Malay Archipelago

 Mount Kerinci

-The surrounding seas, including the South China Sea, Java Sea, Celebes Sea, and the Indian Ocean, play a crucial role in the region’s geography.
-These waters are not only vital for transportation and trade but also contribute to local fisheries and tourism.
+The surrounding seas, including the South China Sea, Java Sea, Celebes Sea, and the Indian Ocean, are vital for transportation and contribute to local fisheries.
 The Bugis of Sulawesi, for example, are renowned seafarers, and their traditional wooden ships, known as pinisi, are symbols of their nautical heritage.

-The complex geography of the Indonesian and Malay archipelagos has given rise to a diversity of cultures.
-The region is home to hundreds of ethnic groups, that include the Javanese, Sundanese, Balinese, Malays, and Dayaks, among many others.
+The region is home to hundreds of ethnic groups, that include the Javanese, Sundanese, Balinese, Malays, and Dayaks, among others.
 Indonesia alone has over 700 languages.
 Malay and Indonesian serve as the common languages across the region.

 Pura Jagatnatha, a hindu temple in Bali